Matilda of Frisia

 Matilda of Frisia (died in 1044) was Queen of the Franks as the first wife of Henry I. Her date of birth is unknown.

 She was the daughter of Liudolf, Margrave of Frisia, and Gertrude of Egisheim.

-Matilda and Henry were married in 1034 after the death of his fiancée Matilda of Franconia.
+Matilda and Henry were married in 1034 after the premature death of his fiancée Matilda of Franconia, who was the daughter of Holy Roman Emperor Conrad II and Gisela of Swabia.
+Matilda of Frisia was herself Emperor Conrad II's step granddaughter.